Centres and Institutes

 UFV centres reflect the diverse issues that citizens in our region are concerned about and mirror the long history of collaboration our university has with other vibrant groups and institutions in the Fraser Valley and beyond.
 What you find on the following web pages are some of the many ways in which faculty, students, and community members come together across disciplines to enquire and learn together.

 The Agriburban Research Centre (ARC) is dedicated to the study of landscapes on the edge of major urban areas, with a focus on creating thriving agricultural regions within regional cities.
 ARC will draw on global examples to study intensive agriculture, residential and agricultural interactions, agrarian migration experiences, fringe development, agricultural/ecological interactions, and land use regimes.
-Created as a joint project between UFV Geography and UFV Agriculture, ARC is intended to be a centre for excellence in the area of the rural/urban fringe.
+ARC is a joint project between the UFV Geography and the Environment department and UFV Agriculture Centre of Excellence and is intended to be a centre for excellence in the area of the rural/urban fringe

-The Centre for Indo Canadian Studies is the University of the Fraser Valley's nexus point where scholars from UFV programs, Indo Canadian community members as well as groups from all sectors of the community, and international visitors, students and scholars from India/South Asia come together.
-The Centre supports the development, maintenance and strengthening of linkages that lead to diverse experiences for students, faculty and community.
-The Centre also initiates and supports India Canada studies, programs and activities that promote the study of and engagement with the sub-continent and the Indo Canadian Diaspora.
+SASI supports the development, maintenance and strengthening of linkages that lead to diverse experiences for students, faculty and community.
+SASI also initiates and supports India Canada studies, programs and activities that promote the study of and engagement with the sub-continent and the Indo Canadian Diaspora.

-The research arm of the Centre supports associates of UFV to undertake research in their special areas as well as responding to broader needs as they arise.
-The Centre is a hub and repository of the pioneering history of the Indo Canadian Diaspora while assisting in the development of much needed research that benefits members of the community, government and the many facets of academia.
+SASI's research arm supports associates of UFV to undertake research in their special areas, as well as responding to broader needs as they arise.
+SASI is a hub and repository of the pioneering history of the Indo Canadian Diaspora while assisting in the development of much needed research that benefits members of the community, government, and the many facets of academia.

-The Centre for Indo-Canadian Studies is a hub of information for people who want to do business with India and who want to understand the relationships and opportunities between our two countries.
-It enhances the economic contribution of the Indo-Canadian community in BC.
-Visit the Centre for Indo-Canadian Studies online or drop by room F125 (University House) in Abbotsford.
+SASI is also a hub of information for people who want to do business with India and who want to understand the relationships and opportunities between the two countries.
+It enhances the economic contribution of the South Asian community in BC.
+Visit the South Asian Studies Institute online or drop by room F125 (University House) in Abbotsford.

 Centre for Social Research